 Chronic (lasting at least 12 weeks or longer)

 In addition to duration, cases of lower back discomfort can also be categorized by the source or underlying cause of the pain.
-If you or a loved one is experiencing lower back pain, get in touch with Dr. Susan Baker in Beverly Hills today at (310) 274-7770.
-By scheduling a consultation with Dr. Baker in Beverly Hills, you can determine the right options for relief from lumbago.
+If you or a loved one is experiencing lower back pain, get in touch with Dr. Susan Baker in Los Angeles today at (310) 274-7770.
+By scheduling a consultation with Dr. Baker, you can determine the right options for relief from lumbago.

 Mechanical low back pain refers to injuries and pain caused by muscle or joint strains, or damage and injury to the intervertebral discs that provide stability and alignment to the spinal column.
 Other possible sources of mechanical lumbago include :